Teichlab/mapcloud/README.md

 You create a mapcloud just like you would a basecloud, but you select the mapcloud snapshot instead of basecloud in Zeta.
 While mapcloud was built on `m1.large`, the 10X/SS2 pipelines were always ran on larger flavours, with the Zeta equivalent being `m1.2xlarge`.
 The latter of these is recommended if you intend to make use of the pipelines, to the point where it was used to propose the increased allocation request as ten allotments of this size's resources.

-You still have to go through all the same motions as with basecloud when setting one of these up, plus a couple extra steps if you wish to use the pipelines contained within this repository (such as actually getting the code).
-The pipelines make use of the `$SSHNAME` system variable for minimum fuss automated result transfer to the farm, so if you foresee yourself using the mode wherein the complete output is automatically copied over to Lustre for safekeeping then call the code snippet below, subbing in your Sanger user ID, and store your farm login password in `~/.sshpass`.
-You're the only person on here so it's not going anywhere, don't worry.
+You still have to go through all the same motions as with basecloud when setting one of these up, plus a quick `git clone` if you wish to use the pipelines contained within this repository.

-	printf 'export SSHNAME=<user-id>\n' >> ~/.bashrc && exec bash
 	cd /mnt && git clone https://github.com/Teichlab/mapcloud

 ### 10X pipeline